Here's what you need to know about the Clásica San Sebastian, with Bauke Mollema and Tom Dumoulin | sport

 Here’s what you need to know about the Clásica San Sebastian, with Bauke Mollema and Tom Dumoulin | sport

-Just six days after the end of the Tour de France, the Clásica San Sebastian is scheduled for Saturday.
+Just six days after the end of the Tour de France, the Clásica San Sebastian is on the program on Saturday.
 With Bauke Mollema (winner in 2016), Tom Dumoulin and many other big names at the start.
 Everything you need to know about the 41st edition of the Spanish cycling classic can be found in this article.

 the lesson